dgraux/RDFStarObservatory/README.md

 together; and second to discuss the results and share our findings with the hope they would help the community.

-As a first study, we designed [a simple experiemental protocol](./CountingStars.md) in order to analyze the internal representations that RDF\* compliant engines have.
+As a first study, we designed [a simple experimental protocol](./CountingStars.md) in order to investigate the internal representations that RDF\* compliant engines have.

 License
 -------